-NH alcohol and drug detox facilities can be found all over the state to help residents who have succumbed to substance abuse.
+Alcohol and drug detox facilities can be found all over New Hampshire to help residents who have succumbed to substance abuse.
 Alcoholism, methamphetamine and prescription drug abuse each play dominant roles in the New Hampshire substance abuse community.
 Without proper and timely detox, abuse of these or any other substances can quickly lead to addiction.
 Detox addresses the physical ramifications of substance abuse by allowing patients to purge their systems of the toxins that have built up over time.
 The withdrawal period experienced during detox from any substance can come with many severe and unpleasant symptoms.
-This is why it’s important for New Hampshire residents to seek professional and reputable NH alcohol and drug detox options with the help of a friend or a loved one.
+This is why it’s important for New Hampshire residents to seek professional and reputable alcohol and drug detox options with the help of a friend or a loved one.

 Although the state instituted a massive crackdown on drunk-driving a few years ago, juvenile and binge drinking continue to be problems in New Hampshire.
 An alcohol addiction permeates and corrodes every aspect of a person’s life, to the point where they’re concerned with little other than getting their next drink.
 The longer a resident waits to seek professional NH alcohol detox for their problem, the more strenuous and unpleasant their withdrawal process will be.
 General symptoms of alcohol withdrawal include: headaches, irritability, excessive sweating, hallucinations, tremors, nausea, etc.